-We know it’s not easy to visit a church for the first time, so we hope this list of frequently asked questions is helpful.
-Feel free to reach out with any other questions that come to mind (email@example.com).
+We know it’s not easy to visit a church for the first time, so we hope these FAQs are helpful.
+Feel free to reach out with any other questions that come to mind (firstname.lastname@example.org).

 When is the worship service?